 I stopped waiting for the “right” time

 It sounded so daunting, especially x5.
-But, my guilt and knowledge weighed upon me.
+However, I was BLOWN AWAY by my Whole30 experiments and how much changing my food changed my health (acne, mood, energy, sleep, seasonal allergies, cravings) and wanted better for my boys.
+But, they were picky and raised on goldfish and packaged food with a lot of added sugar – this wasn’t going to be easy.
 I waited for the “right” time.
 Finally, I just dove in.
 It was far from the right time – we were traveling for half of July.
 But, it was time to stop empowering my excuses.

 We had a family council about it

 My kids and I had had previous discussions about why mom and dad personall didn’t eat gluten/dairy/sugar.
 We touched upon those topics again, how it had made us better – inside and out – and how we wanted that for them.
 We told them we were going to try it for 30 days and just see what happened.
 You might think that time frame was to warm up the kids.
 It wasn’t.
 It was to make me feel like this was manageable.
 To not be overwhelmed by the unknown of how I would keep up the food volume needed for this crew.
 To not be overwhelmed by the idea of making so many things in the kitchen and then having to do alllll the dishes.
 Or the fear that my kids wouldn’t eat, or that they would complain every time they did.
 I wasn’t sure I had it in me, but I knew I had to do this – they deserved this.